senemaktas/Python-Programming/README.md

 ### There are examples with Flask, which is the Python Web Framework:
 - Install Flask : `pip3 install Flask`
 - Import : `from flask import Flask`
-- install SQLAlchemy the Database Toolkit for Python: `pip install flask-sqlalchemy`
+- install SQLAlchemy the Database Toolkit for Python: `pip3 install flask-sqlalchemy`
+- Import : `from flask_sqlalchemy import SQLAlchemy`

 ***Project layout should look like this:*** <br/>